github/choosealicense.com/README.md

 * Politics Free - Let's just not get into it.
 * Well designed, but that goes without saying.
 * The homepage should have just enough to help 99% of folks make a decision.
-* For the 1%, the site will contain a list of licenses common for specific communities and situations.
+* For the 1%, the site will contain a list of licenses common to specific communities and situations.
 * Not comprehensive.
-Seems like an odd goal, but there are a bajillion (I counted) licenses out there.
+Seems like an odd goal, but there are a bajillion licenses out there.
 We're going to have to filter that down to a small list of those that matter.

 # Run It On Your Machine